-viduals in eastern Kenosha County.
+To comply with Federal ADA paratransit regulations, the City of Kenosha participates in the Kenosha County Care-A-Van program.
+This paratransit service provides door-to-door transportation to disabled individuals in eastern Kenosha County.
 The City annually contributes funds to the Care-A-Van program, which is administered by the Kenosha County Department of Human Services, Division of Aging Services, and provided on a contract basis by the Kenosha Achievement Center, Inc. The City funds annually contributed to the program are used specifically to support the provision of paratransit service for disabled persons who are certified as unable to use the City's fixed-route transit system and who use the service to travel within only that portion of Kenosha County east of IH 94 plus an area of commercial development within the County located west of IH 94 at the IH 94-STH 50 interchange.
-During 2010, about 26,800 one-way trips were made on the paratransit service, an increase of about 21 percent from the 22,100 one-way trips made on the service during 2009.
+During 2011, about 22,800 oneway trips were made on the paratransit service, a decrease of about 15 percent from the 26,800 one-way trips made on the service during 2010.